EdgeVPN/ipop-project.github.io/_pages/AWSbootstrap.md

 cd evio_config_gen/
 ```

-Edit the setup_evio_bootstrap_server.sh, and customize for your deployment by changing the following two variables with the password you want for your SQL server, and the AWS_PUBLIC_IP:
+You need to customize your deployment by setting the following three environment variables with: the password you want for your SQL server; the AWS_PUBLIC_IP; and a base address for a Docker network which will be created by Docker compose.

+The docker compose deployment needs to create a docker network to bind the mysql/openfire containers too.
+Pick any address space that is available on your host (e.g. 172.16.238/24), but only use the first 3 bytes (separated by two dots, e.g. 172.16.238) when you configure this environment variable.
+The mysql container will bind to a static IP $EVIODB_DOCKER_NET.2 and openfire will bind to static IP $EVIODB_DOCKER_NET.3 - the coturn container binds to the host network, as it requires a large number of ports.

 ```
-# Replace with the password you want for your MySQL server
-MYSQL_ROOT_PASSWORD="my_sql_root_password"
-# Replace with the AWS instance's public IP address
-AWS_SERVER_IP="AWS_SERVER_IP"
+export MYSQL_ROOT_PASSWORD="Enter mysql root password here" export AWS_SERVER_IP="Enter IP Here" export EVIODB_DOCKER_NET="172.16.238"
 ```

 Now run the setup script:

 ```
-./setup_evio_bootstrap_server.sh
+bash setup_evio_bootstrap_server_docker-compose.sh
 ```

 The script will pause mid-way and ask you to continue Openfire setup in your browser; follow the instructions on the terminal